High Performance Computing Group

-BlueM will allow researchers to run large simulations in support of the university's core research areas while operating on the forefront of algorithm development.
+BlueM is Mines legacy HPC platform but still allows researchers to run large simulations in support of the university's core research areas while operating on the forefront of algorithm development.
 BlueM is a unique high performance computing system from IBM.
 The overall specifications are:

 Proposals can be submitted using the following instructions and electronic form.
-This procedure is to be used by CSM faculty members to request a specified number of node-hours on BlueM.
+This procedure is to be used by Mines' faculty members to request a specified number of node-hours.
 Allocations will be made on a semi-annual basis, and allocation awards will be valid for six months from the award date.
 Proposals will be evaluated based on:

 Importance of listing Grants and Publications

 Researcher who have set allocations in 2018 will be grandfathered to Wendian.
 To check your allocation set up date run the command:

 on AuN or Mc2.
 Accounts set up this year will begin with 18*.

 You will see in the form below, fields for entering information about your proposals, funded research, and HPC related publications.
 This is important because this information will be used as part of the justification for future machine and infrastructure updates.
 This information will be reviewed and additional information many be sought if your entries do not appear complete.

 Researchers with previous allocations on BlueM can determine there usage by running the following commands on either AuN or Mc2:

 /opt/utility/aunhrs ############ /opt/utility/mc2hrs ############

 where ############ is the account number.
 These commands will appear to report account information back to the the beginning of last year but since these accounts have only been active on our current accounting system since the fall only the hours used since August will be reported.